Sineb El Masrar: Career

 In June 2006, El Masrar founded Gazelle, a multicultural women's magazine, which she runs as editor in chief.
+She was inspired by a lack of magazines for women and girls with a migrant background.

 She became involved in German government projects on integration, serving as a member of the "Media and Integration" working group as part of a conference organized by Minister of State for Migration, Refugees, and Integration Maria Böhmer.
 From May 2010 to 2013, she also participated in the German Islam Conference, a German dialogue on Islam.

 El Masrar's first book, Muslim Girls: Wer Wir Sind, Wie Wir Leben ("Muslim Girls: Who We Are, How We Live"), was published in 2010.
 It was rereleased in a pocket format in 2015.

 Her next book, Emanzipation im Islam ("Emancipation in Islam"), made headlines when it was published in early 2016.
 It was the subject of a complaint from the Islamist movement Millî Görüş, which compelled El Masrar to withdraw a passage from the book via a ruling of the Munich district court.

 In 2018, she published Muslim Men: Wer Sie Sind, Was Sie Wollen ("Muslim Men: Who They Are, What They Want"), in which she discusses prejudice against Muslim men.

+Her next two books addressed German society.
+Sind wir nicht alle ein bisschen Alman? ("Aren't We All a Little Bit German?"), published in 2023, deals with identity and integration.
+Heult leise, Habibis ("Weep Quietly, My Darlings," 2024), discusses Islam's place in Germany and the balance of voices necessary to support democracy.